Reboog711/presentations/README.md

 I hope to flesh this out over time from my archive, I have pitched 35 unique presentations according to my notes and most were created to full fledged presentations that were given more than once.

+## Optimizing Angular Components for Reuse

+* Given at Angular Community Meetup https://angularcommunity.net/home on May 17, 2022

 ## Introduction to Angular

 * Given at JavaScript and Friends https://www.javascriptandfriends.com/ on August 20, 2021